-Split Rock Lighthouse
+9. Split Rock Lighthouse

-The Split Rock Lighthouse is located on Lake Superior and was built in 1905, with the last tower addition constructed in 1923.
+One of the best things to do in Duluth, Minnesota, is to visit one of the four iconic lighthouses in the North Star State.
+The Split Rock Lighthouse is located on the lake and was built in 1905, with the last tower addition constructed in 1923.

-Take a Boat Ride on Lake Superior
+11. Take a Boat Ride on Lake Superior

 Climb aboard the Great Lakes Schooner for tours of Lake Superior.
 This historic ferry is a restored 1912 vessel and offers tours aboard the ship throughout the summer months.